Skip to main content

 The SDK provides an API for general configuration of the UI Component library's behavior and appearance, which is exposed via the ChatUI object.

-ChatUI allows you to override default implementations of commonly used parts of SDK like:
+ChatUI allows you to override the default implementations of commonly used parts of the SDK such as:

 • Available message reactions